-One of the challenges this app has is that it has basically two parts.
+One of the challenges this app has is that it has basically two primary functions.
 Both are totally unrelated.
 I think this distinction is important for the user to understand quickly.
 For one thing, these two separate parts both require scanning of some type.
-So, not creating a distinction between these parts can create a Coke… Read more
+So, not creating a distinction between these parts can create a… Read more

 I have a 91-year-old grandmother.
 She lives in Nashville, so I don’t get to see her much.
 But it is nice to talk to her on the phone.
 But even that is difficult to do.
 Smartphones are a little too complex and feature-rich for her.
 And I wouldn’t expect her to remember my phone number… Read more

 Inspired by true events.
 Elaborated on through a collection of stock photography.